TauhiData/SQL_Practice_LeetCode/README.md

 | 0197 | [Rising Temperature](0197_Rising_Temperature.sql) | Using `JOIN` & `DATE_ADD( INTERVAL )` |

 About Me
-I am an aspiring Data Analyst with a background in Economics and Business.
+I am an aspiring Data Analyst with a background studying Economics and Business.
 I bridge the gap between technical SQL execution and business strategy.
 My experience in retail environments has built a foundation of record-keeping and attention to detail, which I now apply to database analytics.